assetgrid/assetgridapp/homebudget-frontend/Roadmap.md

 [ ] Consider moving multi-edit to it's own page
 [ ] Cleanup categories that are not used by any transactions [ ] Reduce code reuse in transaction controller
+[ ] Move modify multiple transactions modal to it's own page.
+The page could have a section for the query.
+A section for the action and a list of transactions affected.
+When automation is added, a button to create a Rule can be added, which will take the user to a similar page that also has a section about conditions
+[x] Implement quick search, that searches transaction id, description, account names and categories.
+It is possible to switch between that and real search